 Among the more encouraging information revealed by new research is that heart disease can be stopped in time even if you were born with the worst genes imaginable.

-There are several things you can do to prevent the faulty heart genes form being switched on, Cape Town geneticist Dr Maritha Kotzè says.
+There are several things you can do to prevent the faulty heart genes from being switched on, Cape Town geneticist Dr Maritha Kotzè says.

 An estimated 40% of South Africans have one or more faulty heart genes which can be activated by smoking or unhealthy habits.
 Smoking can even increase the chances of a heart attack in people with healthy heart genes.